JButch-99/Array-IP/README.md

 * _3 = "Won't you be my neighbor?"_

 _To better explain how this works, it checks which number of these three is the most important.
 This is important for numbers that contain multiple digits.
 11 will become "Beep!", whereas 13 becomes "Won't you be my neighbor?" due to 3 taking priority of the two.
-For simplicity sake, this program currently limits you to the numbers 0 to 10,000._
+For simplicity sake, this program currently limits you to the numbers 0 to 10,000 This will be expanded upon in the future._

 ## Setup / Installation Requirements